michnaugh1/Michigan_Constitution/1963/README.md

 History: Add.
 Init., approved Nov.
 3, 1992, Eff.
 Dec.
 19, 1992
 Constitutionality: U.S. Supreme Court found that an amendment to the Arkansas Constitution prohibiting the name of an otherwise-eligible candidate for Congress from appearing on the ballot if that candidate had already served 3 terms in the House of Representatives and 2 terms in the Senate was in violation of the Federal Constitution.
 The Supreme Court held that: “(1) states may not impose qualifications for offices of the United States representative or United States senator in addition to those set forth by the Constitution; (2) power to set additional qualifications was not reserved to the states by the Tenth Amendment; and (3) state provision is unconstitutional when it has likely effect of handicapping a class of candidates and has sole purpose of creating additional qualifications indirectly.”
 US Term Limits, Inc v Thornton, 514 US 779; 115 S Ct 1842; 131 L Ed 2d 884 (1995).

-© 2020 Legislative Council, State of Michigan
 Article III
 GENERAL GOVERNMENT

 § 1 Seat of government.

 Sec.
 1.
    The seat of government shall be at Lansing.

 History: Const.
 1963, Art.
 III, § 1, Eff.
 Jan.
 1, 1964
 Former Constitution: See Const.
 1908, Art.
 I, § 2.

-© 2020 Legislative Council, State of Michigan

 § 2 Separation of powers of government.